'SNL' Trump cabinet fantasy league

 The "Roseanne" star is a bit of a ringer given that he played Tillerson in an "SNL" sketch in December.

-Tom Hanks as Health and Human Services Secretary Tom Price
+Tom Hanks as Health Secretary Tom Price

 Any opportunity to have Hanks on the show should be embraced.
 The Oscar winner's performance in the "Black Jeopardy" sketch in October is now legendary.